Josko/aura-bot/README.md

 	cd ~/aura-bot/bncsutil/src/bncsutil/
 	make
 	sudo make install

+Then:

 	cd aura/StormLib/stormlib/
 	make
 	sudo make install

 Then proceed to building Aura:

-	cd ~/aura-bot/ghost/
+	cd ~/aura-bot/aura/
 	make

-This will generate the binary `ghost++` in the `~/aura-bot/ghost/` directory, move the binary one level up and run it from `~/aura-bot/`.
+This will generate the binary `aura++` in the `~/aura-bot/aura/` directory, move the binary one level up and run it from `~/aura-bot/`.

 Configuring
 -----------

-Modify the `default.cfg` file to configure the bot to your wishes.
+Modify the `aura.cfg` file to configure the bot to your wishes.

 Credits
 -----

 * Varlock -- the author of the GHost++ bot
-* Argon] -- for suggestion and ideas
+* Argon- -- for suggestion and ideas
 * Joakim -- (a lot of) testing